 Once in a while, it helps to forget everything that’s happened to metal since nu metal hit, and take a trip back to our roots.
 Growler, a Brooklyn-based act that describes itself simply as “hard and loud” helps get us there, mainly by defying the trend toward increasingly humorless, doomed and/or blackened what-have-you.
 Lately, it feels like we’re so chin-deep in sludgy muck that it’s easy to forget where we started.
 Growler’s throwback sound plops us back in the early ’80s, with their high-pitched, falsetto, bordering on operatic vocals that recall Iron Maiden and Judas Priest.

 Gucci Mane came out of prison almost the same way he went in– engulfed in a flurry of productivity.
-That means new track, an autobiography, and of course, dollar bills.
-“Gucci got more money than all these rappers,” he declares on on “All My Children.”
+That means new tracks, an autobiography, and of course, dollar bills.
+“Gucci got more money than all these rappers,” he declares on “All My Children.”
 Indeed.
 But it’s not just stacks of paper and rhymes that make Gucci, the bad boy with a heart of gold, one of the most recognizable rappers of his generation.
 It’s his ice-cream cone face tattoo.

 Queens-born rapper Awkwafina (the alter-ego of Nora Lum) says she’s been doing some serious “hustling” in the last couple of years: recording an album, putting out an NYC guidebook, and making the big move to Greenpoint.
 She’s not there for the cute boutiques and charming scenery (after all, she made her fame with “NYC Bitche$”, in which she deftly buried an entire section of our humble Brooklyn borough for being overrun not just by transplants, but adult-baby transplants).
 Rather, she has a “rent control situation” weighing in her favor (“I’d live anywhere if it was cheap,” Lum told us last spring).